kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

    Successfully tagged default-route-openshift-image-registry.apps.demo.ibmdte.net/apps/cos:latest
    ```

-1. Validate that image is in the repository via the command line:
+1. Validate that the image is in the repository via the command line:

    ```
    docker images